PacaHat/anipaca-app/website/src/forks/index.md

 # Endorsed Forks

-Forks are alternative versions of Aniyomi with exclusive features.
+Forks are alternative versions of Anipaca with exclusive features.

 <VPHomeFeatures />